Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Prior to SEC approval, investing in Bitcoin ETFs was a laborious process inaccessible to most people.
 Now, these funds can be purchased the way you would any other stock.

 You can sign up for an everyday trading account through a number of methods.
-Your regular financial institution (such as your bank) will likely have online trading accounts that can be easily accessed.
+Your regular financial institution (such as your bank) will likely have online trading accounts that can be easily accessed, although you will need access to US markets.

 Pros and cons of investing in a Bitcoin ETF